-The National Entrance Screening Test or NEST is a compulsory test for admission to the 5 year Integrated M.Sc. programme in basic sciences – Biology, Chemistry, Mathematics and Physics – at National Institute of Science Education and Research (NISER), Bhubaneswar and University of Mumbai – Department of Atomic Energy Center for Excellence in Basic Sciences (UN-DAE CBS), Mumbai.
-Both NISER and CBS are autonomous institutions established by Department of Atomic Energy (DAE), Government of India, in 2007.
+The National Entrance Screening Test or NEST is a compulsory test for admission to the 5–year Integrated MSc programme in basic sciences – Biology, Chemistry, Mathematics and Physics – at National Institute of Science Education and Research (NISER), Bhubaneswar and University of Mumbai – Department of Atomic Energy Center for Excellence in Basic Sciences (UM–DAE CEBS), Mumbai.
+Both NISER and CEBS are autonomous institutions established by Department of Atomic Energy (DAE), Government of India, in 2007.
 NISER is an off–campus centre of Homi Bhabha National Institute (HBNI) and all academic programmes of NISER are affiliated to HBNI.

 These institutes have started with the mandate to provide high quality teaching in basic sciences by a faculty of distinguished scientists embedded in a vibrant research environment and to create a national pool of scientists ready to take up research challenges in the frontiers of basic and applied sciences.
-The Integrated M.Sc. programme at these institutes follow a semester–based course structure and continuous assessment within a flexible and innovative academic curriculum, exposing the students to research early in their programme.
-The placement of the first batch of students out from NISER and CBS provides testimony of success to this initiative.
+The Integrated MSc programme at these institutes follows a semester–based course structure and continuous assessment within a flexible and innovative academic curriculum, exposing the students to research early in their programme.
+The placements of the graduated students from NISER and CEBS provide testimony of success to this initiative.

-NISER and CBS are both residential institute equipped with state-of-art teaching and research laboratories, modern computional facilities and computer centers and excellent libraries.
+NISER and CBS are both residential institute equipped with state-of-art teaching and research laboratories, modern computational facilities and computer centres and excellent libraries.
 All the students are accommodated at in-campus hostels, for both girls and boys, and are provided with an environment conducive to science education and research.

-All the candidates admitted to 5 year Integrated M.Sc. programme at NISER and CBS are eligible for DSTINSPIRE, Government of India, fellowship of Rs.
-5,000 per month and Rs.
-20,000 per year for carrying out summer projects.
+All the candidates admitted to 5-year Integrated MSc programme at NISER and CBS are eligible for INSPIRE, Govt. of India, scholarship of ₹5,000 per month and ₹20,000 per year for carrying out summer projects.

-Bedises, top performers at NISER and CBS, securing overall grades above certain threshold at the end of final semester, will be eligible to appear directly for the interview for admission to BARC Traning School.
-The details of the Integrated M.Sc. programme, courses, research activities, facilities and faculty profile at NISER and CBS can be found in their respective websites — www.niser.ac.in and www.cbs.ac.in.
+Besides, top performers at NISER and CBS, securing overall grades above certain threshold at the end of final semester, will be eligible to appear directly for the interview for admission to Bhabha Atomic Research Centre (BARC) Training School.
+The details of the Integrated MSc programme, courses, research activities, facilities and faculty profile at NISER and CBS can be found on their respective websites (www.niser.ac.in and www.cbs.ac.in).

 Language of the question paper will be English only.

 Answering questions: The answers to each question are to be marked on an OMR (Optical Mark Recognition) sheet.
-Details of how to answer on OMR sheet will be given in the front page of the question paper and OMR sheet.
+Details of how to answer on OMR sheet will be given in the front page of the question paper and on the OMR sheet.